|

 elevated but my vet ascribed that to the stress of being trapped and his

-first steroid jab in early December.
-He refused point blank to eat the
+his first steroid jab in early December.
+He refused point blank to eat

-prescription food but he acted perfectly normally, showing no signs of
+the therapeutic kidney food but he acted perfectly normally, showing no

-illness whatsoever, until the weekend of 18/19 December.
-On
+signs of illness whatsoever, until the weekend of 18/19 December.

-the Saturday, Thomas went off his food a little, though he did eat some
+Saturday, Thomas went off his food a little, though he did eat some fish

 was also refusing to drink; he sat hunched up and his breath had a